A Spotlight on Two Main Subtypes: Mycosis Fungoides and Sézary Syndrome

 - Olsen EA, Rook AH, Zic J, et al. Sézary syndrome: Immunopathogenesis, literature review of therapeutic options, and recommends for therapy by the United States Cutaneous Lymphoma Consortium.
 J Am Acad Dermatol.
 2011;64:352-404.

-This Cutaneous T-Cell Lymphoma (CTCL) Learning Page is supported by Kyowa Kirin.
-This content was developed by CheckRare; the supporter did not influence the final article or editorial themes of this article.
-For more information on CheckRare’s editorial policy and focus, click here.
+This Cutaneous T-Cell Lymphoma (CTCL) Learning page is supported by Kyowa Kirin.
+This article is intended to be an overview of the diagnosis, management, and current treatments for MF and SS.
+Content is developed by CheckRare.
+For more information on CheckRare’s editorial policy and focus click here.